dejwk/roo_time/README.md

 various RTC devices.
 In particular, with DS3231, I wanted to keep the time as UTC, and deal with daylight savings conversions outside of that.
 But timezone support is not commonly found in Arduino time libraries.

+## Compatibility

+This library is extensively tested on ESP32 with the Arduino framework.
+That said, it should also work without changes on other Espressif chips, and with the Espressif framework instead of Arduino.
+(This library does not have any explicit dependency on Arduino).

+The library is written in standard C++, and the only platform-dependent function is the one behind Uptime::Now().
+It should work out-of-the-box on arbitrary Arduino platforms, although it wasn't explicitly tested beyond ESP32.

 ## Measuring elapsed time

 Example usage: